UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantSessionNewSubUpdatePageReq.md

 `func (o *UnibeeApiMerchantSessionNewSubUpdatePageReq) HasUserId() bool`

 HasUserId returns a boolean if a field has been set.

+### GetVatCountryCode

+`func (o *UnibeeApiMerchantSessionNewSubUpdatePageReq) GetVatCountryCode() string`

+GetVatCountryCode returns the VatCountryCode field if non-nil, zero value otherwise.

+### GetVatCountryCodeOk

+`func (o *UnibeeApiMerchantSessionNewSubUpdatePageReq) GetVatCountryCodeOk() (*string, bool)`

+GetVatCountryCodeOk returns a tuple with the VatCountryCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVatCountryCode

+`func (o *UnibeeApiMerchantSessionNewSubUpdatePageReq) SetVatCountryCode(v string)`

+SetVatCountryCode sets VatCountryCode field to given value.

+### HasVatCountryCode

+`func (o *UnibeeApiMerchantSessionNewSubUpdatePageReq) HasVatCountryCode() bool`

+HasVatCountryCode returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)